 The project is located within the Cape Fear River Basin.
 Please refer to Figure 9 for a detailed hydrologic map of the site and surrounding areas.

 Drinking water source for the project will be provided by Chatham County.
-Source of water for Chatham County is the Jordan Lake Water Treatment Plant.

 3.10.1 Surface Waters